 As a society we create a mindset of stricter laws and generate opinion through such programs.
 Then one fine day an incident is blown out of proportion to pass an outrageous law that no one understands how damaging could be in future.
 This is the way new rape law was passed after the Delhi incident in Dec 2012.

 A completely opposite perception is created in our minds when in fact women ask for killing their babies as right but when those are never highlighted in media or shows like SMJ –

-So when they claimed of receiving 19 lakh letters for their episode on child sexual abuse or their story of how a uncle narrated that a father had raped his own daughter seemed other great lies to me.
+So when Swati claimed of receiving 19 lakh letters (do you remember when you last wrote a letter??) for their episode on child sexual abuse or their story of how a uncle narrated that a father had raped his own daughter seemed other great lies to me.
 But sitting at INK Live I could not question them, questions were not allowed in the show.

 The first day at INK Live ended with soulful music by Joi Barua which unfortunately was not that great.

 The first day’s show had increased my expectations about the subsequent days.
 Especially at the INK live we were fortunate to have workshops for the participants.
 Every INK Live participant was given an opportunity to take part in two workshops.
 I have chosen the Origami and Dell workshops.